testaccplzignore/immich-mediakit/README.md

 - **Large collection tips**
   - For 8000+ photos: Enable Multi Mode with appropriate Max Group settings
   - Use batch operations for efficiency

-- **Finding similar content (reverse approach)**
-  - For finding similar themes (memes, similar scenes, burst shots):
-    - Start with low threshold (0.60-0.70) + `Multi Mode` with limited `Max Group`
-    - Progressively raise threshold to filter out less similar matches
-  - This is the reverse of duplicate cleaning - work your way up instead of down
-  - Always limit `Max Group` when using low thresholds to avoid overwhelming results

 - **External library considerations**
   - Ensure external library paths are not set to read-only if using Docker Compose